-5. Let's connect the network before rebooting : connect a network cable from your router or switch to the 4th port (GE4).
+6. From there, let's configure the network.
+Connect a network cable from your router or switch to the 4th port (GE4) and allow it to establish a link and connect.
 Connect your computer to port 1 (GE1).
-6. Reboot the device, it will take 3-4 minutes before you can connect to it.
-7. You may need to press Enter a couple of times to see the vc-edge login: prompt.
-Login with the password you configured before (user is root).
-8. Change to the existing firmware directory:
+7. Change to the existing firmware directory: